Shelby

 Why Did I Wait?

-As I write this article, I have quite a few clients already running Windows ll but I had held off on upgrading my own computers for various reasons.
-These are the same reasons many of my clients expressed as well.
+I originally wrote this article in November 2024 and I updated it for 2026.
+I was a holdout on WIndows 10, but I have quite a lot of clients already running Windows ll.
+However, I was a stickler and procrastinated upgrading my own computers for various reasons.
+These are the same reasons many of my Windows 10 clients expressed as well.

-• The bulk of my clients are still on Windows 10 so I was in no hurry and had no immediate need.
+• The bulk of my clients are still on Windows 10, so I was in no hurry and had no immediate need.
+There has been a reluctance for many to make the switch.

 • I wasn't sure if all my hardware and software would work on Windows 11.

-• I was somewhat concerned about being able to find things with the new interface.
-Habits are hard to break!
+• I was somewhat concerned about being able to find things with the new interface as Microsoft loves to rename and move things around.
+This frustrates the heck out of people.
+Old, habits are hard to break!

 Before Starting a Major Operating System Upgrade